Heliostat in der Sonne

 Project duration: 01.02.2009 to 31.01.2012

-Within the scope of the project "SolMethCO²", the properties of various catalysts for the reforming reaction were investigated.
-Based on literature research, practical experience, experimental results and simulation calculations, various CO²-to-methanol processes were analysed and assessed.
-In order to gain a better understanding of the process parameters, such as conversion, efficiency and reaction rate of the CO² reforming of methane, a laboratory test stand was developed and set up.
+As part of the "SolMethCO²" project, the properties of various catalysts for the reforming reaction were analysed.
+Various CO²-to-methanol processes were analysed and assessed on the basis of literature research, practical experience, experimental results and simulation calculations.
+In order to gain a better understanding of the process parameters, such as conversion, efficiency and reaction rate of the CO²--reforming of methane, a laboratory test rig was developed and constructed.
 The operating characteristics were analysed under constant conditions as well as under solar-typical fluctuating boundary conditions.
-Two scenarios were investigated:CO2 production by "post-combustion" and synthesis gas production byCO2 reforming, as well as absorption ofCO2 from the atmosphere and photocatalytic methanol direct production.
-Commercialisation of the process will allow diversification of solar energy use, in addition to electricity generation as a fuel and as a feedstock for the chemical industry.
+Two scenarios were analysed:CO2 production by post-combustion and synthesis gas production byCO2 reforming, as well as absorption ofCO2 from the atmosphere and photocatalytic direct methanol production.
+The commercialisation of the process allows a diversification of solar energy use, in addition to electricity generation as a fuel and as a raw material for the chemical industry.

 Project partners: